-- Before the register has closed will be marked as late, using the appropriate code - After the register has closed will be marked as absent, using the appropriate code

-We follow a step process to respond to ongoing lateness, which is outlined in our Punctuality flowchart (Appendix 8).
-Younger children often have no control over the time they arrive at school and it is important to remember that the pupil may be arriving in school feeling distressed about the potential of being in trouble for something beyond their control.
+- Before the register has closed will be marked as late, using the appropriate code - After the register has closed will be marked as absent, using the appropriate code time they arrive at school and it is important to remember that the pupil may be arriving in school feeling distressed about the potential of being in trouble for something beyond their control.
 All children, who present as late (after 9am), will be greeted by admin staff in the office.
 Admin staff will speak to the parent to ascertain the reason for lateness and this will be recorded.